mmelvin0581/TimeKeepingApp/README.md

 # Time Keeper

 This is an app written in React and Node with Express that will help you track time for projects.
-It uses a local file to read and write to.
+It reads/write from/to a local file.
+If you shut the server down or close the browser window your time will still be tracked!

 I use it to track time on free-lance projects.